 - More Chili Garlic Sauce Served on the side

-- In a wok or large skillet, heat 2 tbsp sesame oil over medium high heat.
+- In a wok or large skillet, heat 2 tablespoon sesame oil over medium high heat.

 - Add the chicken and cook according to directions, roughly 8 minutes.